dcmi/dctap-python/docs/statement_constraints/Statement_constraints_minimal.rst

 The most minimal application profile simply provides a list of properties used.
 A property must be one that has been defined previously in a vocabulary, preferably with an IRI to identify it; more about "preferably" below.

 A default shape identifier is assigned if not provided in the CSV; more about shapes below.
-In a very basic application, the shape identifier can simply be ignored.
+In a "Shape-less" application, this default shape identifier can simply be ignored.

 .. csv-table::
    :file: ../test_csvs/propertyID_only.csv